microsoft/PSRule/docs/scenarios/install-instructions.md

 > For pre-release versions the `-AllowPrerelease` switch must be added when calling `Install-Module` or `Save-Module`.
 >
 > To install pre-release module versions, upgrading to the latest version of _PowerShellGet_ may be required.
 To do this use:
 >
 > `Install-Module -Name PowerShellGet -Repository PSGallery -Scope CurrentUser -Force`

-## Getting the extension
+## Getting the extension for Visual Studio Code

-You can install the [latest release][ext-psrule] of the Visual Studio Code (VSCode) companion extension by searching for `PSRule` in the extensions pane within VSCode and installing it.
+Install the [latest release][extension-vscode] from the Visual Studio Marketplace.
+Within Visual Studio Code (VSCode) search for `PSRule` in the extensions pane.

 Install by the command line: